Conditional Flow Matching for Bayesian Posterior Inference

 We consider three distinct prior families over the parameters ($\beta, \gamma$), each commonly used in the epidemiological and simulation-based inference literature.
 The first is a log-normal prior (Figure~\ref{fig:sir-model}), where $\log \beta$ follows a normal distribution with mean $\log 0.4$ and standard deviation $0.5$, and $\log \gamma$ follows a normal distribution with mean $\log (1/8)$ and standard deviation $0.2$.
 The second is a uniform prior (Figure~\ref{fig:sir-model-uniform}), in which $\beta$ is sampled uniformly between $0.2$ and $0.8$, and $\gamma$ between $0.05$ and $0.5$, representing uninformative priors over a reasonable parameter range.
 The third is a gamma prior (Figure~\ref{fig:sir-model-gamma}), where $\beta$ is drawn from a Gamma distribution with shape $2.0$ and scale $0.2$ (mean $0.4$), and $\gamma$ from a Gamma distribution with shape $2.0$ and scale $0.1$ (mean $0.2$), capturing skewed distributions with heavier right tails.

 For each prior, we simulate 5,000 trajectories of the SIR system by sampling parameter values from the prior and integrating the system forward in time.
-We then compute a fixed set of handcrafted summary statistics for each trajectory, including peak infection level, time to peak, average compartment sizes, and cross-correlations.
+We then compute a fixed set of handcrafted summary statistics for each trajectory, including peak infection level, time to peak, average number of the susceptible, infected and recovered, and cross-correlations.
 These summary statistics serve as inputs to a flow matching model, which is trained to learn a mapping from summary statistics to posterior parameters.
 The flow model architecture and other training hyperparameters are held fixed across prior settings to isolate the impact of the prior alone.

 Results of this experiment indicate that the learned posterior distributions are substantially influenced by the choice of prior, even when the ground-truth parameters remain constant.
 When trained under the log-normal prior, the posterior concentrates more tightly around the true values ($\beta = 0.3, \gamma = 0.1$), with moderate skewness reflecting the asymmetric uncertainty encoded by the prior.
 Under the uniform prior, the resulting posterior is more diffuse, particularly in directions orthogonal to the dominant likelihood ridge, due to the lack of structural regularization from the prior.
-The gamma prior induces posteriors with visibly heavier right tails, especially in $\gamma$, consistent with the prior’s long-tailed density and its interaction with the forward dynamics.
+The gamma prior induces posteriors with visibly heavier right tails, especially in $\gamma$, consistent with the prior's long-tailed density and its interaction with the forward dynamics.